Home security is a great option when a gun won't work.

 - Unlike most companies who have a 3-year contract, Vivint has one of the highest at 5-years

-- Must pay for equipment up front
+- Must pay for the equipment upfront

 LifeShield has gone through a lot of changes over the years.
-They’ve been sold, been under new management and even took on some terrible reviews.
+They’ve been sold, been under new management, and even took on some terrible reviews.
 However, we’ve included them here because things are looking up.
 Also, they’re a DIY installation security system.
 Which is great, because not everyone wants a stranger coming into their home.
 Also, unlike many security companies, they’re transparent about their prices, which we really like.
 Because let’s be honest, if the price isn’t listed, it’s generally expensive.
 You can read our full review on LifeShield here.

 - Cheaper than most major companies